nvillanova/central-galaxies-joint-distributions/README.md

 * Natália Rodrigues: natvnr@gmail.com or natalia.villa.rodrigues@usp.br
 * Natalí de Santi: natalidesanti@gmail.com or natali.santi@usp.br

-If you use any of the codes or models presented here, please cite the paper.
+If you use any of the codes or models presented here, please cite the paper: [arXiv: 2301.06398](https://arxiv.org/abs/2301.06398).